 \subsubsection{Randomness of consumption}

 Even with the help of HEMS, end users can still deviate significantly due to their random behaviour.
 As outlined in subsection \ref{subsec:bounded_rationality}, after extracting the randomness behaviour using MSTL decomposition, we apply an outlier filtering and perform a normality check.
 Table \ref{tab:normality_check} shows the average percentage of outliers removed by the IQR thresholding strategy and the intervals that passed the KS normality test in all end-user randomness time series.
-We incorporate the eliminated outliers into the Gaussian noise term $\varepsilon_{n,h}$ by setting $\sigma_{\varepsilon_{n,h}} \! = \!
-0.1 \, \sigma_{n,h}$.
+We incorporate the eliminated outliers into the Gaussian noise term $\varepsilon_{n,h}$ by setting $\sigma_{\varepsilon_{n,h}} = 0.1 \, \sigma_{n,h}$.

 Next, an autocorrelation check is performed on the filtered randomness time series.
-Fig. \ref{fig:acf_plot} shows the ACF plot for a representative end user.
-Based on the identified significant lags, we assign a value of $2.1$ to $l_\text{SE}$ in \eqref{eqn:SE_kernel}.
-This value can be interpreted as defining the autocorrelation for the generated samples from the Gaussian processes.
-Figure \ref{fig:cov_matrix} shows the randomness covariance matrix generated from the proposed non-stationary kernel of the same end user.
+Figure \ref{fig:acf_plot} shows the ACF plot for a representative end user.
+Based on the identified average significant lags across all end users, we assign a value of $2.1$ to $l_\text{SE}$ in \eqref{eqn:SE_kernel}.
+This parameter can be interpreted as defining the autocorrelation lag order for the samples generated from the Gaussian processes.
+Specifically, a larger $l_\text{SE}$ value increases the influence of neighbouring half-hourly intervals, implying a higher autocorrelation order in consumption time series.
+While it is best to assign unique $l_\text{SE}$ values for each end user based on their specific lag order, for simplicity, we opt for a uniform value of $l_\text{SE} = 2.1$ among all users.
+Figure \ref{fig:cov_matrix} shows the randomness covariance matrix generated from the proposed non-stationary kernel of the same end user as in Fig. \ref{fig:acf_plot}.
 For each specific interval, we can see the influence of the surrounding intervals on the randomness value at that interval based on the chosen value of $l_\text{SE}$.
-Note that given the \textit{causal} nature of the model, the randomness value at interval $t$ is only affected by preceding randomness values.
+Note that given the \textit{causal} nature of the model, the randomness value at interval $t$ is only affected by the preceding randomness values.
 Unlike stationary kernels, the values along the diagonal here are non-uniform \cite{advanced2022marcus}, offering greater flexibility to capture varying randomness at different times of day.
 The randomness covariance matrix shows that the end user on average has a high randomness measure early in the morning and during the evening peak hours, aligned with periods of increased home activity.